olgeni/freebsd-dektec/README.md

 - dektec.c - the actual device driver code
 - dektec.h - lots of IOCTL codes used in the driver
-- Dta1xxCodes.h - codes and constants from DekTek
+- Dta1xxCodes.h - codes and constants from DekTec
 - Dta1xxRegs.h - use to include GenRegs.h, RxRegs.h, TxRegs.h.
-- GenRegs.h - definitions related to the generic control register, from DekTek, adapted to FreeBSD
+- GenRegs.h - definitions related to the generic control register, from DekTec, adapted to FreeBSD
-- RxRegs.h - definitions related to the RX control register, from DekTek, adapted to FreeBSD
+- RxRegs.h - definitions related to the RX control register, from DekTec, adapted to FreeBSD
-- TxRegs.h - definitions related to the TX control register, from DekTek, adapted to FreeBSD
+- TxRegs.h - definitions related to the TX control register, from DekTec, adapted to FreeBSD
 - Plx905x.h - constants for the PLX 905x PCI controller chip (9056 in our case).

-Basically, the .h files are the same as the headers distributed with the DekTek driver for Linux, minus a few adaptations related to FreeBSD (mostly busdma(9) and bus_space(9)).
+Basically, the .h files are the same as the headers distributed with the DekTec driver for Linux, minus a few adaptations related to FreeBSD (mostly busdma(9) and bus_space(9)).

 Pretty much everything happens in dektec.c.
-The driver is not compatible with DekTek's DTAPI but it supports a read/write interface with polling.
+The driver is not compatible with DekTec's DTAPI but it supports a read/write interface with polling.

 To understand what is going on you will need at least some of the following: